esphome/esphome-devices/src/docs/devices/H801-RGBW-LED-Controller/index.md

 Note that the RGBW pinout is reversed compared to the H801.

 When flashing, instead of connecting 3V3, you can power the device from its usual power supply.
+Connect RX to TX and TX to RX.

 Serial logging did not work for the author of this section.
 If you get it to work, please update this text!